JHPolarBear/Monogram/README.md

 # Monogram

+This project is based on Udacity Chaptor4 serverless framework project.

 # Functionality of the application

 This app allows you to create / remove / update / fetch items including title, description and images.
 Each item can optionally update its title, description and image.
 Each user can only access items that they created.